harsh-gupta10/Beathive_Music_website/README.md

 => Song Page of Each Album: The song page displays information about all Song a Album .
 It includes song title, name of Artist, name of Album,Duration of that song and also photo of Album

 5. User Interface
    The user interface of the BeatHive web portal is designed to be visually appealing and intuitive, providing an enjoyable browsing experience for users.
 This website is Not Responsive in today's date but we will try to make it The use of CSS allows for customization of fonts, colors, and layout, enhancing the overall aesthetics of the web portal.

 6. How to Use the BeatHive
    To use the BeatHive web portal, follow these steps:
-Step 1: First open web page named homepage.html with any web browser in a Laptop/PC with Aspect Ratio 1920 x 1080
+   Step 1: First open web page named index.html with any web browser in a Laptop/PC with Aspect Ratio 1920 x 1080

 Step 2: On the home page, you can browse the featured artists, albums, and songs.

 Step 3: Click on an artist, album, or song to view its details on the respective pages.
 On the artist page, view their albums, and view their songs.
 On the album page, you can view the album's cover art, No of songs, and release date.
 On the song page, you can view the song's title, artist, album .

 7. References
-    ->  Code with harry:- To study basic CSS of Our Website ->  OpenAI:- to collect the various Data of Artist , Album , Songs ->  Google Images:- to collect all images Artist , Album ->  www.wallpaperflare.com:- To collect background images
-    ->  and some more codding website such as GeeksforGeeks, W3Schools and many more
+   -> Code with harry:- To study basic CSS of Our Website -> OpenAI:- to collect the various Data of Artist , Album , Songs -> Google Images:- to collect all images Artist , Album -> www.wallpaperflare.com:- To collect background images -> and some more codding website such as GeeksforGeeks, W3Schools and many more

 8. Future Enhancements
    The BeatHive web portal can be further enhanced in the future to add more features and improve user experience.
 Some possible future enhancements could include: features like search, the ability to rate songs and view existing ratings,to comment on songs and view existing comments, customize browsing experience etc.
    Ratings and Reviews: Implementing a rating and review system to allow users to rate and review artists, albums, and songs, providing valuable feedback to other users.
    Advanced Search: Adding advanced search functionality with filters, sorting, and advanced querying options to help users find specific information more efficiently.

 9. Conclusion
    The BeatHive web portal is designed to provide music enthusiasts with a user-friendly and visually appealing platform to explore information about different artists, albums, and songs.
 The use of pure HTML and CSS allows for a clean and responsive interface, enhancing the browsing experience.
 We hope that this documentation provides you with a clear understanding of the BeatHive web portal and how to use it effectively.

-User Need to download folder named src then ophen homepage in any browser At last our directory looks like this
+User Need to download folder named src then ophen index in any browser At last our directory looks like this
 |-- ASSUMPTIONS.md
 |-- README.md